KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 The primary purpose of a Runner plugin is to return potential matches for a given query string.
 These matches are then presented in some fashion to the user who may select one or more of the matches.

-In the KRunner application, when its main window is shown a query session is started (resulting in a prepare() signal) and whenever a letter is typed a query is started.
-This gives the impression of "as you type" searching to the user.
-Threads ensure the user interface remains fluid and old query matches can run to their completion even though ignored.
+For each letter typed, the plugins `match` method gets called in a new thread.
+This ensures the user interface remains fluid.
+Old `match` method calls can run to their completion even though ignored.

-Whenever a Runner is asked to perform a match, the match(Plasma::RunnerContext &context) method is called.
+Whenever a Runner is asked to perform a match, the `match(Plasma::RunnerContext &context)` method is called.
 This method <b>must</b> be thread safe as it can be called simultaneously in different threads.
 Ensure that all data used is read-only (and thread safe when reading), local to the match method or protected by a mutex.

-The {{class|Plasma::RunnerContext}} passed into match offers all the information we'll need about the query being made.
-Besides the query itself, we can check what (if any) type the query was determined to be during initial analysis and the mimetype (if any) of a file that the query may be referencing.
-The {{class|Plasma::RunnerContext}} will also take care of accepting matches our Runner generates and collating them with the matches produced by other Runners that may also be in use.
+The [Plasma::RunnerContext](docs:krunner;RunnerContext) passed into match offers all the information we'll need about the query being made.
+The [Plasma::RunnerContext](docs:krunner;RunnerContext) will also take care of accepting matches our Runner generates and collating them with the matches produced by other Runners that may also be in use.

 Let's examine the match method in our example Runner, line by line: